Number input

 When to use this component

 Use the number input component when you need to let a user enter either a whole number, a decimal number or either.
-When submitting data to CRM, this can be used where the target field is an appropriate number type.

-When to not use this component
+When not to use this component

 Do not use the number input component for any other purpose than allowing users to enter an whole number or decimal number.